LittleBoxOfSunshine/ghastlypropositions.github.io/support.md

 <!-- [git blame misattribution]( post_url 2024-02-07-git-blame-errors ) -->
 <!-- - A solution to git blame misattribution during refactoring changes -->
+- Jekyll template for GitHub pages to "leave a comment" that redirects to opening a new issue.
 - An alternative to Google Analytics for basic tracking.
 I'm not a fan I have that link in there, but it was the easiest way to get page usage numbers.
 - Automatic link aggregator by rule set (e.g. it'd be cool to generate the table of affiliates links below dynamically from the posts).
     - Ideally, you'd have a manifest to include metadata then reference it to generate links in both places.
 For example, the link text is different in a real sentence vs a list of products like on this page so you can't just blindly copy the link's text.